emissions-api/documentation/user-stories/user-story-world-map.md

 - RESTful API
 - format should be easy to process
 - delivery in real-time (<1s waiting)
-- define a polygon to get results

 Would still work:

 - RESTful API
 - format should be easy to process
 - delivery in reasonable time (≤5min waiting)
-- define a rectangle